josephtveter/fn_common/README.md

 FN_CommonJS is a dependency Management loader built to the Common JS Spec http://wiki.commonjs.org/wiki/CommonJS

-Inclueded in the FN_CommonJS library are 2 dependencies an Ajax library, and a Deferred Promise Library
+Included in the FN_CommonJS library are 2 dependencies an Ajax library, and a Deferred Promise Library

 The Ajax Library is patterned after Jquery http://api.jquery.com/jquery.ajax/